Community Links

 Boys Brigade

-The group meets at our school, every week, although it is led and managed separately by the Boys Brigade.
-Many of our children attend the group and have wonderful experiences and opportunities such as sporting competitions, visits to the beach and summer camping trips.
+The Boys Brigade group meets, every week, and has a considerable number of our male students in attendance.
+Our children have wonderful experiences and opportunities such as sporting competitions, visits to the beach and summer camping trips.
 Mrs Boyer, who runs the group, is constantly fund-raising and received an award

 https://boys-brigade.org.uk/company/4th-cheltenham/